Quick Legal Facts

 Dangerous weapons are prohibited from school grounds and from public or private elementary, through public or private institutions of higher education

+Utah does not ban any knives under state law.
 The Utah state statutes regarding knives and edged knives, edged tools and edged arms may be found at Title 76 of the Utah Criminal Code.

 There are no knives which are forbidden or prohibited under Utah law.

 Utah law prohibits the carrying of a “concealed dangerous weapon.”